 73. It must be stated that this qualification of the position of the Federal Republic of Yugoslavia as "sui generis", which the Court employed to describe the situation during this period of 1992 to 2000, is not a prescriptive term from which certain defined legal consequences accrue; it is merely descriptive of the amorphous state of affairs in which the Federal Republic of Yugoslavia found itself during this period.
 No final and definitive conclusion was drawn by the Court from this descriptive term on the amorphous status of the Federal Republic of Yugoslavia vis-à-vis or within the United Nations during this period.
 The Court did not commit itself to a definitive position on the issue of the legal status of the Federal Republic of Yugoslavia in relation to the Charter and the Statute in its pronouncements in incidental proceedings, in the cases involving this issue which came before the Court during this anomalous period.
-For example, in certain of the Orders of 2 June 1999 in the present cases on the request for the indication of provisional measures, the Court, after examining the contention that the Applicant was not a party to the Statute, stated that: "Whereas, in view of its finding . . . above, the Court need not consider this question for the purpose of deciding whether or not it can indicate provisional measures in the present case."
-(Legality of Use of Force (Yugoslavia v.
-Belgium), I.C.J.
-Reports 1999 (I), p.
-136, para.
-33.)
+For example, the Court stated in its Order of 2 June 1999 on the request for the indication of provisional measures in the present case as follows: